Skip to main content

 The transatlantic slave trade

-From 1640 to the early 19th century, an estimated 3.2 million enslaved African people were transported by Britain’s vast shipping industry – and Lloyd’s was the global centre for insuring that industry.
-We are deeply sorry for the Lloyd’s market’s participation in the transatlantic slave trade.
-It is part of our shared history that caused enormous suffering and continues to have a negative impact on Black and ethnically diverse communities today.
+From 1640 to the early 19th century, an estimated 3.2 million enslaved African people were transported by Britain’s vast shipping industry.
+Lloyd’s was the global centre for insuring that industry.

 We are deeply sorry for the Lloyd’s market’s participation in the transatlantic slave trade.
 It is part of our shared history that caused enormous suffering and continues to have a negative impact on Black and ethnically diverse communities today.

-We have had some honest conversations with our Black and ethnically diverse colleagues, in both the Corporation and the market, about Lloyd’s history, the trans-Atlantic slave trade and their experiences.
-The views of those colleagues have been compiled into a video which you can view here, and we are grateful for their insights.
+We held a number of conversations with Black and ethnically diverse colleagues.
+We had some honest conversations with our Black and ethnically diverse colleagues, in both the Corporation and the market, about Lloyd’s history, the trans-Atlantic slave trade and their experiences.
+The views of those colleagues have been compiled into a video and we are grateful for their insights.

 Our research